Bone stimulator, electronic and ultrasonic

 - A minimum of two sets of radiographs obtained prior to starting treatment with the osteogenic stimulator, separated by a minimum of 90 days.
 Each radiograph must include multiple views of the fracture site accompanied with a written interpretation by a physician stating that there has been no clinically significant evidence of fracture healing between the two sets of radiographs.

-- Ultrasonic bone stimulator is also covered for the following types of fresh (7 days or less) fractures:
+Ultrasonic bone stimulator is covered for the following types of fresh (7 days or less), in skeletally mature members at any of the following sites:

 Indications that are not covered